While we usually recommend that creators tag subscribers based on their interests, this method has its limitations.

 As a result, they end up being tagged as being interested in both travel videos and film-making, even though they may have been interested in only one of them.

-To avoid such tag-related issues, a more advanced- but robust- method of saving your subscribers’ interests is to use custom fields—which is what we’ll walk you through in this guide.
+To avoid such tag-related issues, a more advanced—but robust—method of saving your subscribers’ interests is to use custom fields.
+Read on to learn how in this guide.

 NOTE: Hat tip to Brennan Dunn of RightMessage for sharing this as his preferred method for surveying subscribers. 🙌